Night of the Creeps

 Review:

 The two end up stumbling into a lab where they find the body of Johnny (Ken Heron), the man from 1959 who has been in cryo-stasis since then.
-They release it and it moves, freaking them out and they flee.
+They release it and it moves, freaking them out.
+They flee in terror.
 The body comes back to life and attacks a young scientist (David Paymer), before going to the sorority house where Cynthia lives.
+It does what it did all those years ago and scares her.
+We see it vomit slugs.

-To get into that, we have the film mocking Plan 9 from Outer Space.
-Now I’ve never seen that one, but I know it is aliens that are making zombies to do battle.
-This film starts with aliens, which made the slugs that do just this.
-The film even has Plan 9 being shown on TV and making jokes how this isn’t a bad sci-fi movie.
-This actually really made me laugh, but it is so smart on top of that.
+To get into that, we have the film referring to Plan 9 from Outer Space.
+Now I’ve not seen that one as of yet, but I know it is aliens that are making zombies battle.
+This film starts with aliens, which make the slugs do something similar.
+The film even has Plan 9 being shown on TV and making jokes about how this isn’t a bad sci-fi movie.
+It is on the nose while also being subtly done for those that get the reference.

-Going with the meta aspect, this film has so many references to great director’s.
+Sticking with this aspect, this utilizes icons of the genre’s names for their characters.
 I will say that today this is a bit played out, but in 1986 when this film was made, I think it’s great.
 To just name a couple, there is Romero, Carpenter, Hooper, Cronenberg, Landis and Raimi.
-Every time I heard one, it made me chuckle because this is a horror film by a horror fan for horror fans.
+Every time I heard one, it made me chuckle because this is a horror film by a fan for fans.